A Simple and Optimal Policy Design with Safety against Heavy-Tailed Risk for Stochastic Bandits: Introduction

 For policy design and analysis, much of the MAB literature uses the metric of maximizing the \textit{expected} cumulative reward, or equivalently minimizing the \textit{expected regret} (where \textit{regret} refers to the difference between the cumulative reward obtained by always pulling the best arm and by executing a policy that does not a priori know the reward distributions).
 The optimality of a policy is often characterized through its expected regret's rate (order of dependence) on the experiment horizon $T$.

 However, if an MAB policy design only focuses on optimizing the expected regret, the policy design may be exposed to risks that can arise in other aspects.
-As recently documented in \cite{fan2021fragility} about the standard Upper Confidence Bound (UCB) policy (\citealt{auer2002finite}), as well as will be extended in our work about the Successive Elimination (SE) policy (\citealt{even2006action}) and the Thompson Sampling (TS) policy (\citealt{russo2018tutorial}), these renowned policies, despite of enjoying optimality on expected regret, can incur a ``heavy-tailed risk''.
+As recently documented in \cite{fan2021fragility} about the standard Upper Confidence Bound (UCB) policy (\citealt{auer2002finite}), as well as will be extended in our work about the Successive Elimination (SE) policy (\citealt{even2006action}) and the Thompson Sampling (TS) policy (\citealt{russo2018tutorial}), these renowned policies, despite enjoying optimality on expected regret, can incur a ``heavy-tailed risk''.
 That is, the distribution of the regret has a heavy tail --- the probability of incurring a linear regret slowly decays at a polynomial rate $\Omega(\poly(1/T))$ as $T$ tends to infinity.
 In contrast, a ``light-tailed'' risk in this MAB setting means that the probability of a policy incurring a linear regret decays at an exponential rate $\exp(-\Omega(T^\beta))$ for some $\beta > 0$.
 The heavy-tailed risk can be undesired when an MAB policy is used in applications that are sensitive to tail risks, including but not limited to finance, healthcare, supply chain, etc. In fact, understanding heavy-tailed risks and their associated disruptions in the aforementioned applications have been a keen focus in the operational research literature; see \cite{bouchaud1990anomalous, bouchaud2000theory, chopra2004supply, embrechts2013modelling, sodhi2021supply} for example.
+In the following, we give two concrete examples on the motivation and necessity of studying tail risks. \begin{itemize} \item In the realm of new drug experimentation and pharmaceutical research, tail risks here pertain to the rare but potentially severe side effects or unintended consequences of a new drug.
+In clinical trials, while the primary goal is to learn and establish the (expected) efficacy of a drug, it is the unexpected low-probability events that can have profound implications for patients' health and thus affect the safety profile of the drug.
+In other words, while maximizing expected welfare is of primary importance, neglecting to properly account for tail events of incurring a large welfare loss can lead to misleading conclusions on a new drug and even significant legal and financial repercussions for drug manufacturers.